 A user-friendly web-based interface on the MODIS-Atmosphere web site can be used to view primary statistics in all the MODIS-Atmosphere L3 data products.
-Users may select any daily, 8-day, or monthly HDF files and any group of parameters to view (see Figure 12).
-Once you select the product group, date, and projection; select 'Go' to see the resulting images (see Figure 13).
-For Daily and Eight day products, images can only be viewed in the native latitudelongitude (rectangular) grid.
-For Monthly browse images both the native equal-angle (latitude-longitude) grid, as well as an equal-area (Hammer-Aitoff) grid are available.
+Users may select any daily, 8-day, or monthly HDF files and any group of parameters to view (see Figure 14).
+Once you select the product group, date, and projection; select 'Go' to see the resulting images (see Figure 15).

-Figure 12.
+Figure 14.
 The web-based interface that allows viewing of primary statistical images in all L3 HDF files.
 A user selects a "derived-from" product group, the time period, and map projection.